Machpelah Cemetery (Mount Sterling, Kentucky)

 The Machpelah Cemetery is located near the eastern city limits of Mt.
 Sterling in Montgomery County, Kentucky.
+It has been listed as a National Register of Historic Place since April 23, 1991.

 History

-In 1855, the International Organization of Odd Fellows (I.O.O.F) Watson Lodge #32, which was established in|Mt.
+In 1855, the International Organization of Odd Fellows (I.O.O.F) Watson Lodge #32, which was established inmate.
 Sterling in 1846, purchased the tract of land at the east end of East Main Street on which they developed Machpelah Cemetery.
 The cemetery originally was a joint venture with the Masons, but soon the I.O.O.F. became the sole trustee and continues to manage and maintain the cemetery.
 The name "Machpelah" has a Biblical origin as a burial ground described in the Old Testament.

 Since 1940 improvements have been made to the pavement as well as a slight widening of the main roads.
 Secondary roads which were not paved are still visible, but have through disuse become grass-covered.
 The monuments and headstones in the Machpelah Cemetery from the late nineteenth century express the naturalistic motif with carvings of leaves, branches, and tree trunks.
 Since most significant Mt.
 Sterling families bought sections during the late nineteenth century, early twentieth century burials are mixed with those from the late nineteenth century, as families continued to fill up their space.
 These later burials, often indicated by low, unobtrusive headstones, are clustered around the nineteenth century monument with the family name.
 In the section of the cemetery south of East Main excluded from the boundary, the roads are wider and the design is rectilinear.
 The landscaping is limited and the plots are laid out on a grid for the most efficient use of the space and ease of maintenance.
 The majority of the post-1940 burials are located in the part of the cemetery located south of East Main Street and outside of the area proposed for listing.